gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 ## Data flows
 Data is hard, necessary, and slow (due to factors like network calls, disk IO, and large index lookups).
 To deal with this, asynchronous messaging supports several critical patterns.
 ### Distributed data & eventual consistency
+While _ACID_ (Atomicity, Consistency, Isolation, Durability) ensures strong consistency and reliability, typical of relational databases, _BASE_ (Basically Available, Soft state, Eventual consistency) prioritizes availability and resilience over immediate consistency.

+Writes are made to a local database node, and the update is asynchronously propagated to other nodes.
+Though this increases write speed and scalability, it introduces trade-offs like **latent reads** (reading stale data from a different node) and eventual convergence, meaning data across nodes may not immediately align.

 Useful in systems with multiple or globally distributed databases.
 Async messaging helps propagate changes efficiently across systems.

-While _ACID_ (Atomicity, Consistency, Isolation, Durability) ensures strong consistency and reliability, typical of relational databases, _BASE_ (Basically Available, Soft state, Eventual consistency) prioritizes availability and resilience over immediate consistency.
 ### CQRS (Command Query Responsibility Segregation)
 Improves system throughput by separating write and read models.
 Frequently used in microservices to decouple data operations.